colinbut/sales-order-system/README.md

 ##### <a name="back-end"></a>Back End

-* The back-end is completely built using Java.
+* The back-end is completely built using Java
-* It is bootstrapped by Spring Framework.
+* It is bootstrapped by Spring Framework
-* Database is a RDBMS (Relational Database Management System) - default in memory-db (HSQL), MySQL supported too.
+* Database is a RDBMS (Relational Database Management System):
+  * default in memory-db (HSQL)
+  * MySQL supported too
 * Spring Data JPA provides the Data Access Abstraction
   * Persistence done using JPA (Hibernate the implementation)
 * JSP serves front-end html content...